 Learning Classifier Systems (LCS) are a class of machine learning techniques that utilise evolutionary computation to provide the main knowledge induction algorithm.
 They are characterised by the representation of knowledge in terms of a population of simplified production rules (classifiers) in which the conditions are able to cover one or more inputs.
-The Michigan LCS [16] maintains a single population of production rules with a Genetic Algorithm (GA) operating with the population . . . each rule maintains its own fitness estimate.
-LCS are general machine learners, primarily limited by the constraints in the representation adopted for the production rules (see, for example, [34]) and by the complexity of the solutions that can be maintained under the action of the GA [12].
+The Michigan LCS [16] maintains a single population of production rules with a Genetic Algorithm (GA) operating with the population ... each rule maintains its own fitness estiAlwyn M. Barry Department of Computer Science University of Bath Bath BA2 7AY, UK A.M.Barry@bath.ac.uk mate.
+LCS are general machine learners, primarily limited by the constraints in the representation adopted for the production rules (see, for example, [35]) and by the complexity of the solutions that can be maintained under the action of the GA [12].

 LCS have been successfully applied to many application areas - most notably for Data Mining [22, 18, 6] but also more complex problems (e.g. [14, 26]).
-In particular the now commonly known XCS1 brought significant improvements in the robustness and generalisation abilities of such classifier systems, as empirically demonstrated in direct reward environments in many cases (e.g. [32, 19, 34, 6, 13]).
-Solutions to delayed reward environments were found for simple environments (e.g. Woods2 [32, 33]), but XCS was shown to struggle to find the correct predictions in long chain environments, such as Woods14 [20].
+In particular the now commonly known XCS brought significant improvements in the robustness and generalisation abilities of such classifier systems, as empirically demonstrated in direct reward environments in many cases (e.g. [33, 19, 35, 6, 13]).
+Solutions to delayed reward environments were found for simple environments (e.g. Woods2 [33, 34]), but XCS was shown to struggle to find the correct predictions in long chain environments, such as Woods14 [20].
 Recently, due to XCS's similarity with reinforcement learning (RL) [21], performance in such environments has been improved by translating new developments in reinforcement learning to classifier systems.
 [7] has significantly improved XCS performance by adding direct and residual gradient descent [1, 2] to the prediction update.
 This allows the classifier system to find optimal predictions in Woods14 and other environments when using random start states and a low minimum error to avoid the problem of over-general classifiers identified in [5, 3].

 Still, prediction update in XCS is limited to one time step (known as single-step temporal difference learning TD(0) in RL), resulting in slow reward distribution in large environments.
-To improve the speed of prediction update, RL provides a method called TD(λ) that keeps a decaying log of previous states (Eligibility Traces) which will be updated at each prediction update.
-This not only provides faster distribution of the reward to earlier states in the action-chain but also faster convergence to the optimal values [30, 31, 28].
-Given XCS's similarity to Q-Learning2 and the performance improvement due to Eligibility Traces in Q(λ), it is hypothesised that adding such traces to XCS will result in comparable prediction update improvements.
+To improve the speed of prediction update, RL provides a method called TD( $\lambda$ ) that keeps a decaying log of previous states (Eligibility Traces) which will be updated at each prediction update.
+This not only provides faster distribution of the reward to earlier states in the action-chain but also faster convergence to the optimal values [31, 32, 28].
+Given XCS's similarity to Q-Learning and the performance improvement due to Eligibility Traces in Q( $\lambda$ ), it is hypothesised that adding such traces to XCS will result in comparable prediction update improvements.